-Simply put, rising interest rates mean less affordability for new home buyers.
+Simply put, rising interest rates could affect home buyers and their ability to afford homes.
 A higher rate not only means paying more in interest over the lifetime of the loan – it also means less buying power to begin with.
 But how do interest rates impact how much house you can afford?

 Let’s break this down with an example.
 When you’re approved for a mortgage, your lender will determine how much money you can borrow based on loan qualifying factors including your debt-to-income ratio (DTI).
 Your DTI ratio is the percent of your gross monthly income that goes toward debt payments like loans and credit cards.
 Lenders typically look for a DTI of 45% or lower for approval on conventional loans.

 But when lenders calculate your DTI, they also consider your newly projected homeowner costs as a debt payment.
 So, let’s say you can afford to make an $1,800 monthly payment on a 30-year fixed-rate mortgage while keeping your DTI ratio at 45%.
 This monthly payment, along with your credit and income, will help determine your home buying budget.

 With a 5.50% interest rate, your $1,800 payment may mean you can afford to buy a house for $350,000.
 But if that interest rate rises by 1%, the maximum home price you can afford decreases to around $315,000, therefore decreasing your buying power by 10% because of the added interest costs.